Wine Bar Food: Mediterranean Flavors to Crave with Wines to Match

-Wine Bar Food describes finger foods of the Mediterranean, from tapas in Seville to cichetti in Venice.
-Cathy and Tony Mantuano offer 100 recipes and wine pairings to recreate the relaxing, social wine tasting experience of Mediterranean wine bars.
+This wine-pairing book describes Mediterranean finger foods, from tapas in Seville to cichetti in Venice.
+Cathy and Tony Mantuano offer 100 recipes with matched wines to recreate the relaxing, social wine tasting experience of Mediterranean wine bars.

 Wine Bar Food is a great gift for wine lovers.
 It made us want to invite friends over for a wine tasting with these delightful appetizers.